LauraNolan/marti/crits/ips/README.md

 ---

-Added in a duplication check for incoming taxii messages.
-This was done by checking to see if the recieved message id is the same as one that was sent.
+Added in a duplication check for incoming TAXII messages.
+This was done by checking to see if the received message id is the same as one that was sent.

 ```python
 if ip_object.check_message_received(id):